djalbat/minimal-propositional-logic/README.md

 As well as these rules there are many derived rules.
 See the package contents for details.

+As well as these rules there are many derived rules.
+See the package contents for details.

 ## Resources

 * [Natural Deduction (The Internet Encyclopedia of Philosphy)](http://www.iep.utm.edu/nat-ded/#H4)